dubovik-alexander/Python/README.md

 # Python_works
-Codes, programs and other developments on Python
+Codes, programs and other developments that are not related to training in courses (no homework here)